 FACT #2: The amount your servicer expects to pay from your escrow account is based on estimates.

 When your escrow account was originally created, your lender determined the amount needed to fund the account by taking projections from your closing documents, local property tax office, and insurance company.
-For example, if your annual property taxes were estimated to be $5,000 and all annual insurance premiums projected to be $1,500, the total amount estimated to be paid from your escrow account was $6,500.
+For example, if your annual property taxes were estimated to be $5,000 and all annual insurance premiums projected to be $1,500, the total amount estimated to be paid annually from your escrow account was $6,500.

 Watch a short video about how Wells Fargo calculates your escrow account.